 28) Consider your flight time wisely.

 This family does not like early flights.
 It is painful to work with them super early during vacation.
-If your kids are the same, husband included, avoid this if possible.
+If your kids and your husband are the same, like mine, avoid this if possible.

 Choose a late morning or afternoon flight.
 Or if traveling across the pond, choose a late flight, and maybe they’ll sleep.